Reading time: 5 min.

 • 70% of men with temple hair loss

-• 83% of men with crown hair loss.
+• 83% of men with crown hair loss

-Over 5 years of Finasteride use, 90% of men either maintained or improved their hair growth by taking Finasteride daily [3].
 Cutting your intake of Finasteride to 3 times a week to reduce the risk of side effects like Finasteride-related erectile dysfunction may reduce the drug’s effectiveness.

 Most men take oral Finasteride to manage their hair loss.
 But there are some promising signs that topical Finasteride can also work, and has fewer side effects than oral Propecia [7].
-This may become more widespread as more evidence shows efficacy of topical Finasteride.
+This may become more widespread as more evidence shows the efficacy of topical Finasteride.

 How does Propecia work?